 SL.
-No Name of the Director Designation/Nature of Directorship Number of meetings of CSR Committee held during the year Number of meetings of CSR Committee attended during the year 1 Mr. Dinesh Kumar Mittal Independent Director 1 1 2 Mr. David Martin Fletcher Non-Executive Director 1 1 3 Mr. Krishnan Ramachandran CEO & Managing Director 1 1 5 Ms. Jolly Abraham Plammoottil Non-Executive Director 1 1
+No Name of the Director Designation/Nature of Directorship Number of meetings of CSR Committee held during the year Number of meetings of CSR Committee attended during the year 1 Dinesh Kumar Mittal Independent Director 1 1 2 David Martin Fletcher Non-Executive Director 1 1 3 Krishnan Ramachandran CEO & Managing Director 1 1 5 Jolly Abraham Plammoottil Non-Executive Director 1 1

-\Ms. Jolly Abraham Plammoottil resigned as a member of the Corporate Social Responsibility Committee w.e.f.
+Ms. Jolly Abraham Plammoottil resigned as a member of the Corporate Social Responsibility Committee w.e.f.
 January 04, 2024

-3. Provide the web-link where Composition of CSR committee, CSR Policy and CSR projects approved by the board are disclosed on the website of the company.
+Provide the web-link where Composition of CSR committee, CSR Policy and CSR projects approved by the board are disclosed on the website of the company.

-The CSR Policy and Composition of CSR committee is published in the website of the Company, https://transactions.nivabupa.com/pages/investor-relations.aspx
+The Policy is published in the website of the Company i.e. and published in the website of the Company i.e. https://transaction.nivabupa.com/about-us/aboutuspages/board-of-directors.aspx.